hkage/cookiecutter-tornado/README.md

-Tornado project skeleton
+Tornado Cookiecutter template
 ===

-This is my boilerplate to build a simple, fast and rock solid website based upon the Tornado framework.
+This is my cookiecutter template to build a simple, fast and rock solid website based upon the Tornado framework.
 There are quite many Tornado template projects out there, but I wanted to start something from scratch, that fits my needs and evolves out of years of experiences (positive and negative alike) with other Python based webframeworks like Turbogears and Django.